PELAGO STAVANGER: REVIEW OF MY TRAVEL COMPANION (BICYCLE)

 Why Pelago Stavanger?

-The one and only downside
+The only downside of Pelago Stavanger

 Tech specs of Pelago Stavanger (as seen by me)